WML991/vector_map_enc/README.md

 - Ensure the `data` directory contains the required shapefiles.
 - Modify the `shapefile_path` in `main.py` to point to the desired shapefile.
+-  Due to the large size of the dataset, we provide a link for access: (https://download.geofabrik.de/)